Usage in the UI

 Monitor and Collect Data

-Once you've created your test, begin collecting data from your virtual device by clicking "Start monitoring".
+Once you've created a test, you can begin collecting data from your virtual device by clicking "Start monitoring".
 You do not need to start the target application manually, the app will be automatically launched after clicking start monitoring.
 After monitoring has begun, the app will be automatically rebooted.

 While the monitoring is in-progress, start performing all the desired interactions with the application.
 When you've finished, click the "Stop monitoring" button to stop collecting data.
 After stopping the monitor, the app will be automatically rebooted again.